gvwilson/thirdbit/src/talks/sdgc/index.md

   <div class="col-8">
     Tom Wainright: <em><a href="https://isbnsearch.org/isbn/9781610397704">Narconomics: How to Run a Drug Cartel</a></em> (2017)
     <ul>
-      <li>Turns out that marketing and HR are big challenges</li>
+      <li>What does capitalism look like in its purest form?</li>
-      <li>And you can learn a lot about how business actually works by looking at ones that ignore the legal system</li>
+      <li>Turns out that marketing, HR, and dispute resolution are challenging</li>
     </ul>
   </div>
 </div>